vic-ma/howtodismantle.github.io/_posts/2024-04-16-Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.md

 The error object offers two more attributes worth mentioning:

 * `message` is a generic message that comes from the XQL engine.
 It might be helpful to dump this message into the log for further investigation.
 * `stacktrace` goes deep into the technical details that lead to the error.
-It might be useful for support cases or other low lever debugging.
+It might be useful for support cases or other low level debugging.

-## Conlusion
+## Conclusion

-Every time we use XQL in a real life project, it's a good habit to process and check for the error objects, as shown in this article.
+Every time we use XQL in a real-world project, it's a good habit to process and check for the error objects, as shown in this article.
 Even though an RFC function module is not supposed to throw any ABAP exceptions, they can occur because of unforeseeable circumstances.